Barbra-Rotich/Modeling-Stocks-Volatility-/README.md

 Hello 👋, welcome to this repo!✨

-In this project, I got data from the AlphaVantage API, stored it in aN SQL database, built and trained a GARCH model to predict volatility, and created my own API to serve predictions from my model.
+In this project, I got data from the AlphaVantage API, stored it in an SQL database, built and trained a GARCH model to predict volatility, and created my own API to serve predictions from my model.